Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/API.md

 * **http://localhost:8080/api/scanreports/526/download** Downloads the scan report with id=526 from azure blob storage and returns an .xlsx file as an HTTP Response.

 ### Specifying returning fields
-For all the endpoints, user have an option of specifying returning fields and in case if you don't supply returning fields parameter, it will return values of all fields.
+TODO: For some endpoints (those defined using DynamicFieldsMixin), users have an option of specifying returning fields and in case if you don't supply returning fields parameter, it will return values of all fields.
+This needs documenting here, which support this.

 (API endpoints without filter) API_URL/?fields=returningfield1,returningfield2